khumarahn/teres1-gentoo/README.md

 ![This must stop!](https://raw.githubusercontent.com/khumarahn/teres1-gentoo/master/screen.1.png)

-C and C++ programs are compiled for Cortex-a53 by gcc 7 with
+C and C++ programs are compiled for Cortex-a53 by gcc 7 and clang 5 with
 ```
 CFLAGS="-O2 -pipe -march=armv8-a+crypto+crc -mtune=cortex-a53"
 CXXFLAGS="${CFLAGS}"